RagnarWinterhart/my-website/README.md

 It details some of the statistics of the kingdom as long as the characters that are a part of the game.S

+## IMPORTANT
+1. fix break point at 500px on home page where characters overflow off bottom of main section.
+2. replace boxes with character names with pictures
+3. finish filling out all the content NO MORE LOREM IPSUM

 ## TODO FROM PEER REVIEW
 1. It could be helpful to increase the font size for the text that describes the Kingdom and its details on the homepage, and switching the font to be on top might also be a nice way to grab someone’s attention. !!!